 - potential for increased business.

-Either way the tenant will have gained some knowledge of the local rental market and could use that knowledge as leverage for negotiations with the landlord.
+Either way, the tenant will have gained some knowledge of the local rental market and could use that knowledge as leverage for negotiations with the landlord.
 If you have any questions about this, please don’t hesitate to get in touch with our experienced property lawyers.

 3. Ensure there are no breaches

-Generally speaking, the option to renew clause will state that the tenant cannot exercise the option if there is an existing breach or where there have been persistent breaches of the lease.
+Generally speaking, the ‘option to renew lease’ clause will state that the tenant cannot exercise the option if there is an existing breach or where there have been persistent breaches of the lease.
 The most common breach is late payment of rent.
-If the tenant has consistently paid the rent late the landlord is not obliged to renew the lease.
+If the tenant has consistently paid the rent late, the landlord is not obliged to renew the commercial property lease.
 This means that the tenant will have to find alternative premises, often at short notice.

 4. Make sure the communication is written and unequivocal

-Unless the lease stipulates the formal requirements for the notice there is no standard format but the notice should:
+Unless the lease stipulates the formal requirements for the notice, there is no standard format.
+However, the written notice of exercise should:

 - Refer to the address of the premises;